NetApp/trident/README.md

 `tridentctl` can be used to interact with Trident when deployed as a Kubernetes pod or as a standalone binary.
 Kubernetes users with sufficient privileges to manage the namespace that contains the Trident pod may use tridentctl.
-Here are a few examples one can use `tridentctl` for to manage Trident backends:
+Here are a few `tridentctl` examples for managing Trident backends:

 1. Add a new storage backend or update an existing one:
    ```bash